MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-dynamic-parameters-to-a-provider-help-topic.md

 provider help and custom cmdlet help for a provider, include the dynamic parameter documentation in both documents.

-If a provider does not implement any dynamic parameters, the provider help topic contains an empty `DynamicParameters` element.
+If a provider doesn't implement any dynamic parameters, the provider help topic contains an empty `DynamicParameters` element.

-### To Add Dynamic Parameters
+### To add dynamic parameters

 1. In the `<AssemblyName>.dll-help.xml` file, within the `providerHelp` element, add a `DynamicParameters` element.
 The `DynamicParameters` element should appear after the `Tasks`